Seeing a dog’s tongue curling as he licks water is fascinating.

 Your dog can be under control using these leashes.
-But make sure to check after a while if he’s gagging or throwing up using them.
+But check after a while if he’s gagging or throwing up using them.

 Some pet parents complain of throwing up.
 Some say they face gagging but not throwing up.

 That’s all we have for the well-being of your dog.
-It’s not pleasant to see your dog cough or gag on a regular basis.
-You should take him to the vet as quickly asap.
+It’s not pleasant to see your dog cough or gag regularly.
+It would help if you took him to the vet as quickly asap.

-Question: How do I get to know if my dog’s cough is serious?
+How do I get to know if my dog’s cough is severe?

-Answer: When a dog coughs, you can typically detect if it’s due to heart illness.
-Their cough will be much worse at night or while they’re lying down.
-It may be followed by loss of energy and endurance.
+When a dog coughs, you can typically detect if it’s due to heart illness.
+Their cough will be much worse at night or while lying down.
+A loss of energy and endurance may follow it.

-Answer: If your dog develops a cough that doesn’t go away after a few days, contact your veterinarian.
-Also if you detect any signs like trouble breathing, sneezing, weepy eyes, call your veterinarian right once.
+Contact your veterinarian if your dog develops a cough that doesn’t disappear after a few days.
+Also, call your veterinarian immediately if you detect any signs like trouble breathing, sneezing, or weepy eyes.

-Answer: The most typical sign of allergies in dogs is scratching of the skin, which can be localised.
-Shortness of breath, coughing are some of the symptoms that affect the respiratory system.
+Dogs’ most typical sign of allergies is scratching of the skin, which can be localized.
+Shortness of breath and coughing are some symptoms affecting the respiratory system.